wireapp/wire-server/docs/src/understand/sft.rst

 1. After client B joins, the `SFT` sends a `CONFPART` with participant list [A, B] to both clients.
 2. Client A sees a new valid client B and sends the current key in a `CONFKEY` response.
-3. If client B doesn’t receive the key in time, client B will request a key from the current `KeyGenerator` (A) via targeted `E2EE` messages
+3. If client B doesn’t receive the key in time, client B will request a key from the current `KeyGenerator` (A) via targeted `E2EE` (End to End Encryption)  messages
    (only `Proteus` supports targeted messages, `MLS` sends the message to the whole group) by sending a `CONFKEY` request.
 4. A receives the request, checks that client B is valid and in the call and if so sends a new `CONFKEY` message.